Serapion-GmbH/claire-documentation/content/overview.md

 title: "Overview"
 ---

-Nova is a leading platform for creating and managing AI-powered chatbots.
-Whether for customer support, internal communication, or creative projects, Nova provides a robust and intuitive solution for developing custom chatbot experiences integrated with top AI models.
+Claire is a leading platform for creating and managing AI-powered chatbots.
+Whether for customer support, internal communication, or creative projects, Claire provides a robust and intuitive solution for developing custom chatbot experiences integrated with top AI models.

 ## Key Features